 Fourth Wall Observer: When Jack finally gets home, he still remembers that he's a film character.
 He deliberately lampshades the nearest comedy trope character (his boss), then winks at the audience.

 Fridge Logicinvoked: A rare in-universe Invoked Trope.
 Death calmly comments that Danny is an idiot because he hadn't bothered to look for the other half of the magic ticket.
 Danny gives himself a mental Face Palm.

 Funny Background Event: After Slater has momentarily escaped the villains by ramping his convertible through the air and landing safely, while he and Danny have a leisurely chat about the fruits of life, we watch as the black van that was chasing them attempts to copy Slater's stunt, fails, and crashes in a massive fireball behind them.
 Neither notices.

 Gatling Good: The black van with the sawed-off minigun in the door.
 And two of these are mounted on the helicopter at the funeral.
 And none of them sounds like it's shooting at a realistic firing rate.

-Danny: "He's only mad because you destroyed more of the city than usual..."
+Hero Insurance: Lampshaded, of course in the scene where Slater is being chewed out by his hammy boss.
+Danny tells Slater, "He's only mad because you destroyed more of the city than usual..."